mexisme/multiconfig/README.md

 ## Caveats
 Since the output format is intended to be compatible with `os.Environ()` it's assumed the provided configs are also flat KV-pairs, with a `string` value.

+## Build/Test
+This is a library, meant to be imported into another binary, so "build" doesn't really make sense in this context.

+However, there is a [`Makefile`](./Makefile) -- copied from another of my projects, so needs some tidying for this project -- to wrap certain functionality:

+- Tests:
+  - `make test` will run the Ginkgo/Gomega based tests
+  - `make test-verbose coverage` will also generate coverage report(s)
+- Vendorising packages:
+  - Currently using Go [`dep`](https://github.com/golang/dep), at least until Go v1.11 is released
+  - `make vendor` will download dependencies to the local `./vendor/` directory
+  - `touch Gopkg.toml; make vendor` should try to update the vendorised packages to the next most-appropriate version(s) (depending on the SemVer constraints)

 ## Background
 The primary reason for supporting multiple configs is for providing secrets and credentials to an app: different groups of secrets were accessible to different teams, but all needed to be made available to the underlying app